deeplook/harpology/README.md

 - https://github.com/heremaps/harp.gl
 - https://github.com/heremaps/harp-leaflet

-## Phase 1: Get a dummy webservice running
+## Phase 1: Get dummy sample webservices running

-The "webservice" is simply to run `python3 -m http.server <port>`.
-The service appears in Jupyter's "New..." dropdown menu and  can be also called via `http://localhost:<jupyter-port>/DirectoryBrowser`.
+One "webservice" is simply to run a "directory browser" with `python3 -m http.server <port>`.
+The other is a tiny demo Flask server.
+These services appear in Jupyter's "New" dropdown menu.
 More to come...